Dan ranks and Shogo titles.

 Life is a circle.

 No successful karate student I know of would ever say that getting a black belt was the primary reason they joined a dojo.
 Yet for many students earning a black belt will indeed be the by-product of their years of effort.
 All they have to do is train long enough, and hard enough.
-In Shotokan karate a black belt, or Dan rank, is the first truly significant plateau obtained by a student.
+In Shotokan karate a black belt, or Dan rank, is the first truly significant plateau.
 It is an individual achievement that they will remember for the rest of their life.
 Even though karate is not a team sport it is virtually impossible for any student to reach the Dan ranks without constantly training in the company of others.

-Upon receiving their black belt in some dojos the student will be known as a sempai (teachers assistant).
+Upon receiving their black belt in some dojos, the student will be known as a sempai (teachers assistant).
 At this point in their training the new sempai will find that they will be expected to take on a more formal leadership role within the dojo.
 Leading by example from the front row, constantly encouraging the junior students.
-While at the same time re-affirming their own commitment, while seeking to expand the limits of their own horizon.
-Getting a black belt is definitely not a time for quitting.
+While at the same time re-affirming their own commitment to expand the limits of their own horizon.
+Earning a black belt is definitely not a time for quitting.

-But the years pass, and after their belt has been tied and untied a countless number of times, the student will look down one day to notice that a great dealt of the black colouring has worn away.
-And so after a lifetime of training in the end they see truth, they have always been a white belt.
-The colour of their belt was always just an illusion.
+As the years pass, and after their belt has been tied, and untied, a countless number of times the student will look down one day to notice that a great dealt of the black colouring has worn away.
+And so after a lifetime of training in the end they see truth.
+Their belt has always been a white belt.
+The colour was always just an illusion.
+The circle in now complete.

 The three titles hold the following meanings: